Yes, affordable car insurance in Florida does exist, though it might take some searching.

 These minimums are a lot higher, but that’s because a drunk driver can cause a lot more damage.
 Auto insurance rates are also higher for people with FR-44 certificates.

 Enter your zip code in the tool below to collect and compare car insurance quotes from providers available in Florida.
-You can also call our team at (855) 518-0148 for free quotes seven days a week.

 Read our other insurance articles: